mjoblin/neotiles/docs/pages/installation.rst

     # Become root.
     sudo su -

+    # Install virtualenv if it's not already installed.
+    pip install virtualenv

     # Create a virtualenv to install the neopixel library.
 This forces
     # Python 3.4.
 Remove '--python=python3.4' to use default Python
     # (usually Python 2.7).